 Use Form 8844 to claim the empowerment zone and renewal community employment (EZRCE) credit.
-For tax years that include December 31, 2005, the credit is:
+For tax years that include December 31, 2009, the credit is:

-- 20% of the employer's qualified wages (up to \$15,000) paid or incurred during calendar year 2005 on behalf of qualified empowerment zone employees plus - 15% of the employer's qualified wages (up to \$10,000) paid or incurred during calendar year 2005 on behalf of qualified renewal community employees.
+- 20% of the employer's qualified wages (up to \$15,000) paid or incurred during calendar year 2009 on behalf of qualified empowerment zone employees plus - 15% of the employer's qualified wages (up to \$10,000) paid or incurred during calendar year 2009 on behalf of qualified renewal community employees.

-Although the credit is a component of the general business credit, a special tax liability limit applies.
-The allowable credit, therefore, is figured on Form 8844 and is not carried to Form 3800, General Business Credit.
+The credit is a component of the general business credit, and a special tax liability limit applies.
+The allowable credit is figured in Part II of Form 3800, General Business Credit.